 The Department of State advises U.S. citizens that the potential for a terrorist attack or localized civil disturbance still exists in Uzbekistan.
-Supporters of terrorist groups such as the Islamic Movement of Uzbekistan, al-Qai’da, and the Islamic Jihad Union are active in the Central Asian region.
+Supporters of terrorist groups such as the Islamic Movement of Uzbekistan, al-Qai’da, ISIL, and the Islamic Jihad Union are active in the Central Asian region.
 Members of these groups have expressed anti-U.S. sentiments and have attacked U.S. government interests in the past.
 They may attempt to target U.S. government or private U.S. citizen interests in Uzbekistan.
 In the past, these groups have conducted kidnappings, assassinations, and suicide bombings in the broader region.
 In recent years, Uzbek nationals abroad have allegedly been linked to terrorist or extremist groups, and more recently, participated in terrorist attacks against the Istanbul airport and a nightclub.

 Uzbek authorities maintain a high level of alert and aggressive security measures to thwart terrorist attacks.
 High security at official facilities may lead terrorists and their sympathizers to seek softer targets.
 These may include facilities where U.S. citizens and other foreigners congregate or visit such as residential areas, clubs, restaurants, places of worship, schools, hotels, outdoor recreation events, and resorts.
 U.S. Embassy Tashkent continues to employ heightened security precautions.
 U.S. citizens should report any unusual activity to local authorities and then inform the Embassy.

 Depending upon security conditions, travelers may experience restricted personal movement, including the closing of roads to traffic in addition to frequent document, vehicle, and personal identification checks.
 The Uzbek government has intermittently restricted travel to certain parts of the country in response to security concerns.